FrankieFinancial/onboarding-widget/README.md

 1. Serialise and base64 encode your Frankie Api Credentials using ":" as a separator
     - "CUSTOMER_ID:API_KEY", if you don't have a CUSTOMER_CHILD_ID
     - "CUSTOMER_ID:CUSTOMER_CHILD_ID:API_KEY" if you do
-2. Post the credentials in the header parameter "authorization" to ${frankieUrl}/auth/v1/machine-session with an optional (but recommended) *
-* field in the JSON body
+2. Post the credentials in the header parameter "authorization" to ${frankieUrl}/auth/v1/machine-session with an optional (but highly recommended) **referrer** field in the JSON body

 Header
 ```